 As complex as a standard rhinoplasty is, African-American rhinoplasty presents a challenge that is ignored by many surgeons.
 Many African-American patients suffer from a nose that is out of harmony with the rest of their face by being incorrectly sized or shaped or by having oversize nostrils, poor tip definition, or asymmetry.
 Functional problems such as obstructions can also be an issue.
 While these issues can all be fixed through standard nose surgery, many African-Americans fear losing important ethnic characteristics to a surgery that does not take their original features into adequate consideration.
 In addition, the process is made more complex by the fact that African-Americans typically have thicker skin and a smaller amount of nose cartilage, which may require the extensive use of different types of augmentation than are used in other surgeries.
 The procedure therefore requires a skilled hand to correct these issues with an artistic eye toward retaining subtle ethnic qualities.
 African-American rhinoplasty is a good option for healthy patients who are seeking realistic results and an aesthetically-pleasing nose that brings good proportion and balance to their face.

-Dr. Epstein has been afforded the opportunity to develop unique skills in addressing the Hispanic nose– a term that is somewhat broad in its scope of people it includes.
-By recognizing the fact that there is no standard of beauty, and that every individual has her/his own concepts of how “ethnic” she/he wishes to appear, Dr. Epstein is able to obtain the information needed from the patient to help achieve the desired results and create a nose that complements the individual’s facial features.
+Dr. Bared has been afforded the opportunity to develop unique skills in addressing the Hispanic nose– a term that is somewhat broad in its scope of people it includes.
+By recognizing the fact that there is no standard of beauty, and that every individual has her/his own concepts of how “ethnic” she/he wishes to appear, Dr. Bared is able to obtain the information needed from the patient to help achieve the desired results and create a nose that complements the individual’s facial features.

 For the individual looking to improve the appearance of his/her nose, there is an option of whether the changes achieved are permanent- through rhinoplasty surgery- or temporary – through non-surgical rhinoplasty.
 While surgical rhinoplasty requires anesthesia and is typically a two to three hour surgery that involves the sculpting of cartilages, the resetting of nasal bones, and a seven to 10 day recovery period, non-surgical rhinoplasty is typically a 30 minute procedure involving the injection of fillers to build up certain elements of the nose and leaves patients presentable minutes later.